-The proposed project would add residential units and retail uses on a site with a history of the presence of hazardous materials and/or soil contamination.
-The project variant would add residential units and PDR uses on a site with a history of the presence of hazardous materials and/or soil contamination.
-Therefore, the project and project variant are subject to the Maher Ordinance, which is administered and overseen by the Department of Public Health (DPH).
+The proposed project would add residential units and PDR uses on a site with a history of the presence of hazardous materials and/or soil contamination.
+Therefore, the project is subject to the Maher Ordinance, which is administered and overseen by the Department of Public Health (DPH).
 The Maher Ordinance requires the project sponsor to retain the services of a qualified professional to prepare a Phase I Environmental Site Assessment (ESA) that meets the requirements of Health Code Section 22.A.6.

-In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Application to DPH and a Phase I Environmental Site Assessment has been prepared to assess the potential for site contamination.^{46, 47} The ESA found that there were no recognized environmental conditions connected with the project site, no known pending environmental regulatory actions concerning the subject property, no reportable quantities of hazardous materials stored on the premises and no hazardous materials generated on-site.
+In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Application to DPH and a Phase I Environmental Site Assessment has been prepared to assess the potential for site contamination.
+The ESA found that there were no recognized environmental conditions connected with the project site, no known pending environmental regulatory actions concerning the subject property, no reportable quantities of hazardous materials stored on the premises and no hazardous materials generated on-site.
 The ESA did find evidence of a 1,500-gallon fuel oil tank beneath the sidewalk at the southeast corner of the building.
 The tank was used to store fuel for two boilers, both of which have been removed.
 The ESA indicates that the unknown status of this tank represents a potential environmental concern for the property.